 Discovering the city Ghardaia in southern Algeria

-Ghardaïa is the capital city of Ghardaïa Province, Algeria.
-The commune of Ghardaïa has a population of 93,423 according to the 2008 census, up from 87,599 in 1998, with an annual growth rate of 0.7%.
+Ghardaïa is the capital city of Ghardaïa Province in Algeria.
+The commune of Ghardaïa had a population of 93,423 according to the 2008 census, an increase from 87,599 in 1998, with an annual growth rate of 0.7%.

-It is located in northern-central Algeria in the Sahara Desert and lies along the left bank of the Wadi Mzab.
-The M’zab valley in the Ghardaïa Province (Wilaya) was inscribed under the UNESCO World Heritage List in 1982, as a cultural property evaluated under the criteria II (for its settlement affecting urban planning even to the present century), III (for its Ibadi cultural values), and V (a settlement culture which has prevailed to the present century).
+Located in north-central Algeria in the Sahara Desert, it lies along the left bank of the Wadi Mzab.
+The M’zab Valley in the Ghardaïa Province was inscribed on the UNESCO World Heritage List in 1982 as a cultural property, evaluated under criteria II (for its influence on urban planning up to the present century), III (for its Ibadi cultural values), and V (as a settlement culture that has prevailed to the present century).

-Ghardaïa is part of a pentapolis, a hilltop city amongst four others, built almost a thousand years ago in the M’Zab valley.
+Ghardaïa is part of a pentapolis, a hilltop city among four others, built nearly a thousand years ago in the M’Zab Valley.
 It was founded by the Mozabites, an Ibadi sect of the Amazigh Muslims.

-It is a major centre of date production and the manufacture of rugs and cloths.
+It is a major center for date production and the manufacture of rugs and cloths.
 Divided into three walled sectors, it is a fortified town.
-At the centre is the historical Mʾzabite area, with a pyramid-style mosque and an arcaded square.
-Distinctive white, pink, and red houses, made of sand, clay and gypsum, rise in terraces and arcades.
+At its center is the historical Mʾzabite area, with a pyramid-style mosque and an arcaded square.
+Distinctive white, pink, and red houses, made of sand, clay, and gypsum, rise in terraces and arcades.

 History

-The M’Zab valley, in limestone plateau, was inscribed under the UNESCO Heritage List, is a unique conglomeration of five cities confined in area of 75 km² situated 600 km to the south of Algiers, the capital of Algeria.
+The M’Zab Valley, a limestone plateau, was inscribed on the UNESCO Heritage List for its unique conglomeration of five cities within an area of 75 km², located 600 km south of Algiers, the capital of Algeria.

-The original architecture of the semi desert valley is dated to early 11th century.
-It is ascribed to the Ibadis, with their cultural identity originally traced to the Maghreb; they had their capital at Tahert as an Ibadi Kingdom.
-They were forced to leave Tahert consequent to a devastating fire in 909 (it is reported that destruction was caused by the founder of the (Shi’ite) Fatimid Dynasty).
-They first moved to Sedrata and finally to the M’Zab valley.
-They settled in five fortified villages located on rocky outcrops, known locally as “Kosars”, although they could have lived in one larger village encompassing all the five.
-The habitation was planned with meticulous details to precise layouts defined by set principles of community living within a defensive environment.
-Ghardaïa’s foundation has been dated to 1048 or 1053.
+The original architecture of the semi-desert valley dates back to the early 11th century.
+It is attributed to the Ibadis, whose cultural identity originated in the Maghreb; they had their capital at Tahert in an Ibadi Kingdom.
+Following a devastating fire in 909 (reportedly caused by the founder of the (Shi’ite) Fatimid Dynasty), they moved first to Sedrata and finally to the M’Zab Valley.
+They settled in five fortified villages on rocky outcrops, known locally as “Kosars.”
+Although they could have lived in one larger village, they chose to establish separate but similarly planned communities within a defensive environment.
+Ghardaïa’s foundation dates back to either 1048 or 1053.

-Each village was planned in a diverse topography comprising a small island, a ridge, a hilltop, a peak and a recess.
-The villages were fortified in such a manner that they were inaccessible to the nomadic groups.
-The five villages set up with identical planning concepts were Ghardaïa, Melika, Beni Isguen, Bou Noura and El Atteuf.
-The identical “miniature citadels”, as they are termed, each had their own mosque with minaret functioning as watch towers, and the houses built around the mosque in concentric circles and surrounded by a high walls (extending up to the ramparts).
-The buildings together gave the feel of a fortress to each village.
-The mosque also provided for storage of grains and arms for defence.
+Each village was planned in a diverse topography, comprising a small island, a ridge, a hilltop, a peak, and a recess.
+The villages were fortified to be inaccessible to nomadic groups.
+The five villages – Ghardaïa, Melika, Beni Isguen, Bou Noura, and El Atteuf – were established with identical planning concepts.
+Each featured its own mosque with a minaret functioning as a watchtower, with houses built around the mosque in concentric circles and surrounded by high walls.

-However, during the summer season the inhabitants migrated to a “citadel” outside the fortified villages, in an informal setting of artificial palm grove, a cemetery and a mosque.
+During the summer, inhabitants migrated to a “citadel” outside the fortified villages, in an informal setting with an artificial palm grove, a cemetery, and a mosque.

-The ksar was created in 476/1085 by two tribes : the Aoulad Ammi-Aïssa and the Aoulad Ba-Slimane.
-Each tribe contained different fractions, a specific area and a cemetery.
-Ghardaïa is the richest city of the M’Zab Vallée.
-It already had a dynamic commercial and craft activity.
-On the social aspect, it is the only Ksar, along with Melika, that housed not only Ibadites Berbers, but also Malekits Arabs and a Jewish community until the Algerian Independence.
+The ksar was created in 476/1085 by two tribes: the Aoulad Ammi-Aïssa and the Aoulad Ba-Slimane.
+Each tribe had its specific area and cemetery.
+Ghardaïa became the richest city in the M’Zab Valley, boasting dynamic commercial and craft activities.
+Socially, it was the only Ksar, along with Melika, that housed not only Ibadites Berbers but also Malekits Arabs and a Jewish community until Algerian Independence.

-To build the Ksar, the founders of Ghardaïa, a small group of people, under a Cheikh, chose a hill 200m south of the M’Zab Oued for defensive purposes.
+To build the Ksar, the founders of Ghardaïa chose a hill 200m south of the M’Zab Oued for defensive purposes.
 Farther west, they created a palm grove for subsistence farming.
-The Ksar of Ghardaïa, as it is today, did not appear in one time.
-According to the public agency in charge of protecting the M’Zab Heritage, Ghardaïa has seen four phases of evolution until 1882, when it was annexed by the French army.
+According to the public agency responsible for protecting the M’Zab Heritage, Ghardaïa underwent four phases of evolution until 1882, when it was annexed by the French army.

 The ksar

-The Ksar : The Mzab planning has several features, despite the austerity imposed by the rigor due to the social ideal of rationality and functionality that is dictated by the harshness of the environment.
-The perspective image that the Mzab city (Ksar), offers the look, is built with a mass standing on a rocky place, its houses order clustered tightly and smoothly stepped terraces at the highest point, the minaret drawn up into the sky announcing the city and protecting it, it is the guarantor and the nervous system.
-By its order and its compactness, the city reflects the coherence and cohesion of its social body.
+The Mzab planning has several features, despite the austerity imposed by the rigor due to the social ideal of rationality and functionality that is dictated by the harshness of the environment.
+The perspective image that the Mzab city (Ksar) offers is built with a mass standing on a rocky place, its houses clustered tightly and smoothly stepped terraces at the highest point, with the minaret drawn up into the sky announcing and protecting the city.
+By its order and compactness, the city reflects the coherence and cohesion of its social body.

-Cities as creations of men who have a long urban experience, were organized from the beginning, and urban structure indicates its priorities : mosques, walls, streets of every city are all similar to others in their texture ; their elements, color, and particularly their understanding of the site.
+Cities, as creations of men with long urban experience, were organized from the beginning, and urban structure indicates its priorities: mosques, walls, and streets of every city are all similar in their texture, elements, color, and particularly their understanding of the site.
 Ghardaïa holds on all sides a peak in the middle of the river.
-Melika is the tip of a ridge along the rocky plateau, Beni-Isguen occupies a convex, El-Atteuf is built on a ravine, and Bounoura originally established on the top of a plateau on the edge of the river, and descended on the western side it no longer occupies the lower part.
+Melika is the tip of a ridge along the rocky plateau, Beni-Isguen occupies a convex, El-Atteuf is built on a ravine, and Bounoura was originally established on the top of a plateau on the edge of the river, and descended on the western side it no longer occupies the lower part.

 DEFENSIVE BUILDINGS

-Each Ksar, has a distinguished defensive system.
-In addition to the famous wall of Béni-Isguen, which is the first classed monument in Mzab on 1957, we will quote the front of the Ksar of Bounoura and the bulwark of Ghardaia.
-There are also garlanded ford towers, throughout the valley, some dwellings in the environment and the palm groves, including the famous gateway cities.
+Each Ksar has a distinguished defensive system.
+In addition to the famous wall of Béni-Isguen, which was the first classed monument in Mzab in 1957, there are the front of the Ksar of Bounoura and the bulwark of Ghardaia.
+There are also garlanded ford towers throughout the valley, some dwellings in the environment and the palm groves, including the famous gateway cities.
 The whole constitutes with the minaret of the mosque an integrated defensive system.

 CEMETERIES